 Fitzwilliam - Richmond is a very small town located in the state of New Hampshire.
 With a population of 3,659 people and just one neighborhood, Fitzwilliam - Richmond is the 117th largest community in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fitzwilliam - Richmond is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Fitzwilliam - Richmond isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fitzwilliam - Richmond are a mix of both white- and blue-collar jobs.
 Overall, Fitzwilliam - Richmond is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Fitzwilliam - Richmond who work in office and administrative support (10.39%), food service (8.48%), and sales jobs (7.91%).

 Also of interest is that Fitzwilliam - Richmond has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fitzwilliam - Richmond telecommute to their jobs.
+Overall, about 13.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fitzwilliam - Richmond is worth considering.